evertramos/nginx-proxy-automation/.github/README.md

 > You don´t need to open port *443* in your container, the certificate validation is managed by the web proxy.

-> Please note that when running a new container to generate certificates with LetsEncrypt (`-e LETSENCRYPT_HOST=your.domain.com`), it may take a few minutes, depending on multiples circunstances.
+> Please note that when running a new container to generate certificates with LetsEncrypt (`-e LETSENCRYPT_HOST=your.domain.com`), it may take a few minutes, depending on multiples circumstances.

 ## Further Options